ChillFish8/Async-PyO3-Examples/README.md

         // manually, so this is all boiler-plate to pass the Waker to the Future. let waker_ref = waker_ref(&waker);
         let context = &mut Context::from_waker(&*waker_ref);
+        // Ideally, we should be releasing the GIL (which we are still holding
+        // with the PyRefMut) before calling `poll`, to avoid deadlocking.
+        // However in this example there is only one task per child thread so
+        // it cannot happen.
         match slf.future.as_mut().poll(context) {
             Poll::Pending => {
                 // In case the future needs to be put on hold multiple times,